kubernetes/website/docs/getting-started-guides/index.md

 ### Local-machine Solutions

 [Minikube](/docs/getting-started-guides/minikube/) is the recommended method for you to create a single node kubernetes cluster locally for purposes of development and testing.
 Setup is completely automated and doesn't require a cloud provider account.

+Use the [Minikube getting started guide](/docs/getting-started-guides/minikube/) to try it out.

 ### Hosted Solutions